 In accordance with these objectives, the following is a detailed description of Pratibha Arts’ past, current and future activities:

-Pratibha Arts regularly conducts educational outreach workshops with partners such as Small World Music, Theatre Direct, the CanAsian Dance Festival, and the Harbourfront Community Centre in Toronto, and has been presenting lecture-demonstrations on Indian dance and music bi-annually since 2011 at the University of Toronto’s St. George, Scarborough and Mississauga campuses.
+Pratibha Arts regularly conducts educational outreach workshops with partners such as Small World Music, Theatre Direct, the CanAsian Dance Festival, and in various schools throughout the GTA.

 In October 2016, Pratibha Arts partnered with Harbourfront Centre’s NextSteps Dance Season to produce ‘Sadhana,’ an emerging artists series that allowed performers in Bharatha Natyam, Kathak, Mridangam and Tabla to present their skills in front of a panel of esteemed artists including Professor Trichy Sankaran.